-In a study by Falnes and colleagues[39], majority of the fathers were of the opinion that infant feeding is a decision to be made by the mother and that father does not get involved as long as the mother feed the infant according to the customary pattern.
-This is in conformity to the current study where most men were of opinion that father should not be involved in any form of infant feeding and that they are too busy to assist wife in ensuring that the child is well fed.
-However, in a related study on paternal support for breastfeeding in Western Australia, it was reported that fathers wanted to be involved with parenting and parenthood, but many of them felt they were unprepared and lacked the relevant information to be effective in their parenting role [31].
-Susin and Giugliani [11] found that mothers would like more help from their partners regarding the feeding of the infants, but most fathers did not know what they could do to help.
-Tohotoa and colleagues [31] further reported that fathers believed they need to be knowledgeable on nutrition in infancy especially need for information about difficulties associated with breastfeeding.
-Inadequate breastfeeding knowledge of the fathers is one of the barriers to effective breastfeeding [31].
-The findings from this study revealed that most male partner had poor knowledge and negative attitude towards infant feeding.
-According to the study among fathers by Ingram and Johnson [40], it was reported that fathers' attitudes to breastfeeding in public and knowing how much milk the baby was getting had the breastfeeding [31].
-The findings from this study revealed that most male partner had poor knowledge and negative attitude towards infant feeding.
-According to the study among fathers by Ingram and Johnson [40], it was reported that fathers' attitudes to breastfeeding in public and knowing how much milk the baby was getting had the most influence on whether they supported their partner to continue to breastfeed.
-It is important for the fathers to have basic understanding of infant feeding which will be reflected in their level of knowledge and attitudes in other to adequately equip them as advocates for optimum nutrition in infancy.
+In a study by Falnes and colleagues[39], majority of the fathers were of the opinion that infant feeding is a decision to be made by the mother and that the father should

+199 not get involved as long as the mother feeds the infant according to the customary 200 pattern.
+This is in conformity to the current study where most men were of opinion 201 that fathers should not be involved in any form of infant feeding and that they are too 202 busy to assist wife in ensuring that the child is well fed.
+However, in a related study on paternal support for breastfeeding in Western Australia, it was reported that 203 204 fathers wanted to be involved with parenting and parenthood, but many of them felt 205 they were unprepared and lacked the relevant information to be effective in their 206 parenting role [31].
+Susin and Giugliani [11] found that mothers would like more 207 help from their partners regarding the feeding of the infants, but most fathers did not 208 know what they could do to help.
+Tohotoa and colleagues [31] further reported that fathers believed they need to be knowledgeable on nutrition in infancy especially 209 210 need for information about difficulties associated with breastfeeding.
+211 Inadequate breastfeeding knowledge of the fathers is one of the barriers to effective breastfeeding [31].
+The findings from this study revealed that most male partners 212 had poor knowledge and negative attitude towards infant feeding.
+According to the 213 214 study among fathers by Ingram and Johnson [40], it was reported that two factors-215 fathers' attitudes to breastfeeding in public and knowing how much milk the baby 216 was getting had the most influence on whether they supported their partner to continue to breastfeed.
+It is important for the fathers to have basic understanding of 217 218 infant feeding which will be reflected in their level of knowledge and attitudes in 219 other to adequately equip them as advocates for optimum nutrition in infancy.